AllocatedArtist/SevLang/README.md

 - [x] Call functions from C. This works by pasting includes at the top of the file before transpiling Sev code lol.
 - [x] Create and assign variables values.
 Current types are *int* and *float*.
 - [x] Mathematical operations.
 Do it like it's done in C
+- [x] Comments.
+No multiline comments because we don't process spaces, tabs, etc.
 - [ ] Meaningful error messages
 - [ ] Conditions and loops
 - [ ] Making custom types
 - [ ] Everything you would expect in the language except for the aforementioned checkmarked features.

+## DOCUMENTATION
+Alright, my favorite part of making this language is teaching you about it!